-Scholarships are based on specific department applications, auditions, portfolios, or try-outs.
-If you receive a talent-based or department scholarship (e.g. Business Scholarship), it will be renewed as long as you meet renewal criteria as outlined in the award offer announcing the scholarship, up to a maximum of 4 years.
+Scholarships are based on specific department applications, auditions, or portfolios.
+If you receive a talent-based or department scholarship, it will be renewed as long as you meet renewal criteria as outlined in the award offer announcing the scholarship, up to a maximum of 4 years.